Chen Gang (politician, born 1966)

 Chen Gang (陈刚; born May 1966) is a former Chinese politician.
-Best known for his term in Beijing beginning in 2006, Chen played a prominent role in the construction of the venues of the Beijing Olympics and subsequent urban development projects.
+Best known for his term in Beijing beginning in 2006, Chen played a prominent role in constructing the venues of the Beijing Olympics and subsequent urban development projects.
 Elevated to the municipal standing committee in 2012, Chen seemed destined for higher office.
 However, he was abruptly moved to the North-South Water Transfer project in 2017.
-He was disgraced in 2019 and currently under investigation for graft.
+He was disgraced in 2019 and is currently under investigation for graft.